-How to delete Mail attachments
+How to delete Mail on Mac?

 Attachments can either remain on the server or be downloaded to your Mac, depending on the type of file and the option you specify in Account Preferences.
 For example, images, PDFs, video, and audio files are always downloaded, and they’re displayed in the body of the email.
 You can choose whether other types of files are downloaded by doing the following: